About Coe Park

 The ridges have spectacular views of the surrounding countryside, and from some vantage points, on clear days, you can see the peaks and domes of the Sierra Nevada mountains.

 When you come to the park, don't forget to bring a camera.
 The opportunities for excellent nature photography are limitless.
 Even the road to Coe Park Headquarters, though long, winding, and narrow in spots, has beautiful scenery and breathtaking views.
-The view below, of Anderson Lake, is about six miles from the park looking back towards Santa Clara Valley.
+On the way to Coe Park Headquarters you will pass by Anderson Lake.
+It is about six miles from the park looking back towards Santa Clara Valley.
 Anderson Lake is Santa Clara's largest reservoir and is part of Anderson Lake County Park, a popular Bay Area recreation area.
 Also close by is Coyote Lake County Park.
 If you'd like more information about Santa Clara county parks, visit their homepage.